fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 ![](./images/C13963_04_09.jpg)

-Figure 4.9: Assertion fails when we pass in an empty list
+Caption: Assertion fails when we pass in an empty list

 In the cell with the code where you provide 3 scores, the `len(marks) !=0` statement returns `true`, and